themindfuldev/tiagorg.github.io-source/source/_posts/2015-02-12-from-backbone-to-react-vagrant-node-backbone-requirejs.md

 category: event
 ---

-On February 12th, 2015 I hosted the [Backbone.js Hackers](http://www.meetup.com/Backbone-js-Hackers/) meetup in SF at [Place](http://corporate.place.xyz/).
+On February 12th, 2015 I hosted the [Backbone.js Hackers](http://www.meetup.com/Backbone-js-Hackers/) meetup in San Francisco, CA at [Place](http://corporate.place.xyz/).

 Thanks [Avenue Code](http://avenuecode.com) for sponsoring the food and drinks and Chengyin Liu from Place for arranging the venue!